framdani/cub3d/README.md

 ## cub3d
 A representation of a 3D first-person maze using raycasting, similar to Wolfenstein 3D.

-## Prerequisites
-The project runs using the MiniLibX.
-It can therefore only run in MacOS, preferably on a computer with a solid CPU.

 ## The mandatory part
 To test the original game : [Wolfenstein](http://users.atw.hu/wolf3d/).